nathan-fiscaletti/simple-ipc/README.md

 }
 ```

+You can close a connection at any time using the `connection.Close()` function.
+This will block the calling thread until the connection has cleanly closed.

 ## Query Handlers

 You should pass a `QueryHandler` to the `ipc.NewConnection` function.
 This query handler will be used to receive queries and respond with the appropriate data.
 In the event that you have no response you should return an empty string.